 Individuals often have difficult upbringings which they did not choose and many people experience things during their life which can then lead to daily struggles.

 We do not believe that these things make us ‘abnormal’ or ‘ill’, but that there are times when each of us require support and guidance to work through difficulties and what has happened to us.

 Dr Zandra Bamford (BSc, MSc, DClinPsy) is the founder of Therapy North West.
 Zandra is registered with the Health Care Professionals Council.

-Zandra utilises this training and experience to offer an individualised formulation and therapy often incorporating two or more models with a focus on both the body and the mind.
+Zandra utilises this training and experience to offer a highly individualised therapy with a focus on body, mind and spirit.

 Therapy NorthWest is particularly passionate about Internal Family Systems Therapy because of its deeply non pathologising stance, ability to create safety for all parts of the self to be welcome and known, and not least it’s capacity for deep healing.

 We provide psychological interventions and support to adults and young people looking to improve their wellbeing in daily life.